Cranial Technologies

 How early intervention helps

-Reduces time to treat
+Reduce time to treat

 Improves outcomes

-Treatment is more effective when done during a period of rapid head growth (4-6 months of age).
+Early intervention may improve outcomes during a period of rapid head growth (4-6 months of age).

 Ways to detect, prevent, and treat flat spots in infants